-The Parties shall use good faith efforts to bring about the execution of the Agreement with no amendments or conditions as soon as possible.
-Each party will bear its own costs relating to this Agreement and the new PPA; provided, however, that within five business days of the execution of this Letter Agreement, EWDC shall pay Purchaser $2,000.00 for a transmission study performed by Transmission Adequacy Consulting in connection with the Indian Mesa II Project, which study Purchaser shall share with EWDC upon it becoming available.
+The Parties shall use good faith efforts to bring about the execution of the CPS Agreement with no amendments or conditions as soon as possible.
+Each party will bear its own costs relating to this Letter Agreement and the new PPA; provided, however, that within five business days of the execution of this Letter Agreement, EWDC shall pay Purchaser $2,000.00 for a transmission study performed by Transmission Adequacy Consulting in connection with the Indian Mesa II Project, which study Purchaser shall share with EWDC upon it becoming available.
 Following the termination of the PPA, each Party shall keep confidential and not disclose to any third party the terms of this Letter Agreement and Purchaser shall keep confidential and not disclose to any third party all information relating to the Indian Mesa II Project and the PPA for a period of three years.
-If the Agreement is not fully executed by September 30, 2001 with no amendments or conditions, (i) Purchaser shall promptly provide EWDC and Seller written notice thereof, and (ii) this Letter Agreement shall not be effective and no liability or obligation hereunder shall accrue to any of the Parties hereunder.
+Each Party represents and warrants that execution of this Letter Agreement and the obligations herein (including without limitation EWDC’s obligation to cause Seller to execute a Termination Agreement, as set forth above) is within its powers, have been duly authorized by all necessary action and do not violate any of its governing documents, any contracts to which it is a party or any law, rule, regulation, order or the like applicable to it.
+If the CPS Agreement is not fully executed prior to 5pm CPT on Thursday, September 27, 2001 with no amendments or conditions, (i) Purchaser shall promptly provide EWDC and Seller written notice thereof, and (ii) this Letter Agreement shall not be effective and no liability or obligation hereunder shall accrue to any of the Parties hereunder.

 If each of you acknowledge and agree with the foregoing, please execute a copy of this Letter Agreement where indicated below and deliver the executed page to each of the undersigned at your earliest convenience.
 This Letter Agreement may be executed in any number of counterparts and by facsimile, each of which will be deemed an original, but all of which together will constitute one and the same instrument.
 This Letter Agreement shall be governed by, and construed in accordance with, the law of the State of Texas applicable to contracts made and to be performed in the State of Texas.